jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Reduced and integral schemes.md

 ---

-Integral schemes not only have a notion of rational functions.
+Integral schemes have a notion of rational functions.
 Interestingly, we don't just choose the fraction field of global sections.
 Instead, we note that as $X$ is irreducible, [[Algebraic geometry --- rising-sea/notes/Topological properties of schemes#_proposition _ irreducible closed sets are in bijection with points|it has a generic point]] $\eta$, and we take the stalk at that generic point.

 ##### _definition:_ rational functions, function field